Health Assured large logo

 For many employees, it might prove difficult to work with these symptoms.
 And for employers, safeguarding their welfare can prove to be complicated.

-Here's how you can help employees with complex PTSD.
+Here's how you can help employees.
 Support and treatment can include:

 • Making reasonable work adjustments.